 How to add new datasets

-Adding new datasets is relatively easy.
-It is sufficient to create a subclass of DatasetFactory
+Adding new datasets to WildlifeDatasets is easy.
+It is sufficient to create a subclass of WildlifeDataset

 with the create_catalogue